wuxiyang1996/wuxiyang1996.github.io/_publications/adversary_robot_02_15_2024.md

 ---
-title: "Highlighting the Safety Concerns of Deploying LLMs/VLMs in Robotics"
+title: "On the Vulnerability of LLM/VLM-Controlled Robotics"
 collection: publications
 permalink: /publications/adversary_robot_02_15_2024
-excerpt: "In this paper, we highlight the critical issues of robustness and safety associated with integrating large language models (LLMs) and vision-language models (VLMs) into robotics applications.
-Recent works focus on using LLMs and VLMs to improve the performance of robotics tasks, such as manipulation and navigation.
-Despite these improvements, analyzing the safety of such systems remains underexplored yet extremely critical.
-LLMs and VLMs are highly susceptible to adversarial inputs, prompting a significant inquiry into the safety of robotic systems.
-This concern is important because robotics operate in the physical world where erroneous actions can result in severe consequences.
-This paper explores this issue thoroughly, presenting a mathematical formulation of potential attacks on LLM/VLM-based robotic systems and offering experimental evidence of the safety challenges.
-Our empirical findings highlight a significant vulnerability: simple modifications to the input can drastically reduce system effectiveness.
-Specifically, our results demonstrate an average performance deterioration of 19.4% under minor input prompt modifications and a more alarming 29.1% under slight perceptual changes.
-These findings underscore the urgent need for robust countermeasures to ensure the safe and reliable deployment of advanced LLM/VLM-based robotic systems."
+excerpt: "In this work, we highlight vulnerabilities in robotic systems integrating large language models (LLMs) and vision-language models (VLMs) due to input modality sensitivities.
+While LLM/VLM-controlled robots show impressive performance across various tasks, their reliability under slight input variations remains underexplored yet critical.
+These models are highly sensitive to instruction or perceptual input changes, which can trigger misalignment issues, leading to execution failures with severe real-world consequences.
+To study this issue, we analyze the misalignment-induced vulnerabilities within LLM/VLM-controlled robotic systems and present a mathematical formulation for failure modes arising from variations in input modalities.
+We propose empirical perturbation strategies to expose these vulnerabilities and validate their effectiveness through experiments on multiple robot manipulation tasks.
+Our results show that simple input perturbations reduce task execution success rates by 22.2% and 14.6% in two representative LLM/VLM-controlled robotic systems.
+These findings underscore the importance of input modality robustness and motivate further research to ensure the safe and reliable deployment of advanced LLM/VLM-controlled robotic systems."
-date: 2024-06-15
+date: 2025-06-15
-venue: 'arXiv:2402.10340'
+venue: 'The IEEE/RSJ International Conference on Intelligent Robots and Systems'
-short: 'Under Review'
+short: 'IROS 2025'
 paperurl: 'https://arxiv.org/abs/2402.10340'
-teaser: '/images/adversary_robot.jpg'
+teaser: '../images/adversary_robot.png'
 authors: "<b>Xiyang Wu</b>, Souradip Chakraborty, Ruiqi Xian, Jing Liang, Tianrui Guan, Fuxiao Liu, Brian Sadler, Dinesh Manocha, Amrit Singh Bedi"
 # citation: 'Your Name, You.
 (2009). &quot;Paper Title Number 1.&quot; <i>Journal 1</i>.
 1(1).'
 project: "https://wuxiyang1996.github.io/adversary-vlm-robotics/"